SUPER Teacher

 Overview

-Participants in SUPER Teacher are afforded a rare and invaluable opportunity to join their peers and distinguished university professors in an intensive exploration of curriculum-relevant topics through directed pre-program readings, lectures, extensive analytical and critical discussions, film viewings, writing exercises, field trips, and cultural experiences.
+Participants in AHA’s teacher workshops are afforded a rare and invaluable opportunity to join their peers and distinguished university professors in an intensive exploration of curriculum-relevant topics through directed pre-program readings, lectures, extensive analytical and critical discussions, film viewings, writing exercises, field trips, and cultural experiences.

 Eligibility and funding

 All 4th-12th grade educators currently teaching in Alabama public and accredited private schools are eligible.
-School librarians and pre-service teachers may also be considered for SUPER workshops.
+School librarians and pre-service teachers may also be considered for AHA’s teacher workshops.

-Upon completion of a SUPER workshop, participating teachers receive professional development credits and stipends to cover the cost of travel.
+Meals, materials, and teaching resources provided.
+Upon completion of a workshop, participating teachers receive professional development credits and stipends to cover the cost of travel.

 Contact us for more info!